aymanzafar/Load-flow-study-using-Gauss-Seidel-method-and-Newton-Raphson-methods/README.md

-# Numerical Techniques: Load flow study using Gauss-Seidel method and Newton-Raphson methods
+# Load flow study using Gauss-Seidel method and Newton-Raphson methods

 This project focuses on implementing two essential numerical techniques — Gauss-Seidel and Newton-Raphson methods — to perform load flow analysis in power systems.
 These methods are widely used in electrical engineering for solving systems of nonlinear equations and analyzing voltage profiles across power networks.